|

 laws, local customs and so on.
 And this was done in order to aid the functioning

+of national capital at that point of time.
 Now what we're seeing is a process through which laws are being universalised

 within the world itself in order to have a single space for the operation